 - coincides with the IDL along most of its eastern border;

 The instant the IDL passes midnight, that entire time zone registers the start of a new day.
 All locations in a given time zone must be on the same clock time.
 There are some exceptions: nations (and regions within nations) that have opted out of DST, and those who have elected to use fractional time zones.
 But we can ignore that for now.

-The model in my animation is idealized in many ways.
-Most importantly, all time zones are exactly 15 degreeswide, and centered on 24 evenly spaced meridians of longitude.
+The model in this animation is idealized in many ways.
+Most importantly, all time zones are exactly 15 degrees wide, and centered on 24 evenly spaced meridians of longitude.
 Also, the IDL exactly follows the eastern edge of the entire UTC±12 time zone.
 This is not quite the way things are in the real world, but it greatly simplifies my model.

 Now feel free to hit "play."
 Watch how blue Friday shrinks as green Saturday grows.
 Watch what happens when the IDL returns to midnight and the next day and date begins.
 You'll see red Sunday "unreeling" and replacing green Saturday as the Earth rotates.
 Use the slider to go back and forth and watch how that happens.

-There are two things I hope you noticed about the IDL.
+There are two things to notice about the IDL.
 First, at any point in time, there are two sequential days and dates in effect on the Earth.
 Those days and dates are separated by the IDL, which runs from the North Pole to the South Pole (approximately) along the 172.5-degree meridian of longitude.

 Greenwich, we have a problem …